MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/dashboard-CSAT.md

 > ![Average CSAT chart](media/ai-csi-average-csat.PNG "Average CSAT chart")

 The average CSAT chart shows the average customer satisfaction survey score during the specified time period, where it falls on the satisfaction scale used in the survey, and the percent change over the period.

-A blue up and down indicator next to the value indicates the positive percent change in that direction.
-A red indicator indicates a negative percent change.

 Description | Details
 ----------- | -------